Finite exceptional groups of Lie type and symmetric designs: Preliminaries

-\begin{lemma} {\rm \cite[3.9]{a:LSS1987}} If $X$ is a group of Lie type in characteristic $p$, acting on the set of cosets of a maximal parabolic subgroup, and $X$ is not $PSL(n, q)$, $\POm_{2m}^{+}(q)$ (with $m$ odd), nor $E_{6}(q)$, then there is a unique subdegree which is a power of $p$. \end{lemma}
+\begin{lemma} {\rm \cite[3.9]{a:LSS1987}} If $X$ is a group of Lie type in characteristic $p$, acting on the set of cosets of a maximal parabolic subgroup, and $X$ is not $A_{n-1}(q)$, $D_{n}(q)$ (with $n$ odd) and $E_{6}(q)$, then there is a unique subdegree which is a power of $p$. \end{lemma}

 \begin{remark} We remark that even in the cases excluded in Lemma~\ref{lem:subdeg}, many of the maximal parabolic subgroups still have the property as asserted, see proof of \cite[Lemma 2.6]{a:Saxl2002}.
-In particular, for almost simple group $G$ with socle $X=E_{6}(q)$, if $G$ contains a graph automorphism or $H =P_{i}$ with $i$ one of $2$ and $4$ (lines 17 and 18 in Table~\ref{tbl:parab}), Lemma~\ref{lem:subdeg} is still true. \end{remark}
+In particular, for an almost simple group $G$ with socle $X=E_{6}(q)$, if $G$ contains a graph automorphism or $H =P_{i}$ with $i$ one of $2$ and $4$, then the conclusion of Lemma~\ref{lem:subdeg} is still true. \end{remark}